anilsathyan7/logical-fallacy-classification/README.md

 | `answerdotai/ModernBERT-base` | `7bpgpfq2` | 0.9377 | 0.9395 | 0.9391 |
 | `sentence-transformers/all-MiniLM-L6-v2` | `8wfncto3` | 0.9336 | 0.9358 | 0.9358 |

+All three models score above 93.5% test accuracy on Kuwrom.
+DeBERTa ranks first at **94.11% accuracy** and **0.9409 Macro-F1**, followed closely by ModernBERT.
+The gap between DeBERTa and MiniLM is only 0.53 percentage points in accuracy, which makes the six-layer MiniLM a strong compact model for this dataset.
+The detailed analysis below uses its saved checkpoint, `8wfncto3`.

 ### Hyperparameters

+These are the settings selected by the model-specific sweeps:

 | Model | Learning Rate | Weight Decay | Warmup Ratio | Batch Size |
 | --- | ---: | ---: | ---: | ---: |